tymyrddin/blue/source/docs/soc/nta/root-me/README.md

 ## Why try them?

-* Learn by doing – No dry theory, just real traffic to analyze
+* Learn by doing – No dry theory, just real traffic to analyse
 * Build hacker intuition – Train your eye for suspicious patterns
 * Tool mastery – Get comfortable with Wireshark, Zeek, tshark, and other tools through practical use

 Typical challenge:

-* Analyze a PCAP to find exfiltrated documents
+* analyse a PCAP to find exfiltrated documents
 * Decode unusual DNS tunneling traffic
 * Reconstruct a hacker's attack from their network traces